ppatierno/proposals/122-dynamic-controller-quorum.md

 ### Removing a controller (scale down)

+Scaling down is always done one controller at time.
+It's about unregistering the controller from the quorum and then killing the pod.

-When the node pool hosting the controllers is scaled down, in order to remove a controller, the Strimzi Cluster Operator:
+Based on [KIP-996](https://cwiki.apache.org/confluence/display/KAFKA/KIP-996%3A+Pre-Vote) in place since Apache Kafka 4.0.0, when the node pool hosting the controllers is scaled down, in order to remove a controller, the Strimzi Cluster Operator:

 * removes/unregister the controller from the quorum by using the `removeRaftVoter` method in the Kafka Admin API.
 * delete the controller pod.

-The above sequence is possible, with [KIP-996](https://cwiki.apache.org/confluence/display/KAFKA/KIP-996%3A+Pre-Vote) in place since Apache Kafka 4.0.0.

-TODO: double check if the above is true or we need to do the opposite (kill pod first, then unregister controller).
-Depends on KIP-996 which should be available since Kafka 4.0.0.

-TBD
+In order to remove a controller, its directory ID is needed.
+It can be retrieved by using the Kafka Admin Client API `describeMetadataQuorum` method, and extract the `ReplicaState.replicaDirectoryId()` for each node within the `voters` field from the `QuorumInfo`.

-Manual approach to remove the controller to come back being an observer (not voter anymore) before scaling down:
+The corresponding manual approach instead, would be making the controller to come back being an observer (not voter anymore) before scaling down with the following command to execute on any node:

 ```shell
 bin/kafka-metadata-quorum.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 remove-controller --controller-id <id> --controller-directory-id <directory-id>
 ```

 with `<id>` as the controller node id and the `<directory-id>` to be retrieved from the controller node in the `meta.properties` file.

-After scaling down the controller, it will be still showed as observer for some time until (I guess) a voters cache is refreshed.
+After scaling down the controller, it will be still showed as observer for some time until a voters cache is refreshed.
-Checking that the controller was removed from the observers list by using the following command:
+Then checking that the controller was removed from the observers list by using the following command:

 ```shell
 bin/kafka-metadata-quorum.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 describe --status